devtron-labs/devtron/docs/user-guide/global-configurations/docker-registries.md

 Click **Save**.

-### Advance Registry URL Connection Options:
+#### Advance Registry URL Connection Options:

 * If you enable the `Allow Only Secure Connection` option, then this registry allows only secure connections.
 * If you enable the `Allow Secure Connection With CA Certificate` option, then you have to upload/provide private CA certificate (ca.crt).
 * If the container registry is insecure (for eg : SSL certificate is expired), then you enable the `Allow Insecure Connection` option.

-#### Note:
-You can use any registry which can be authenticated using `docker login -u <username> -p <password> <registry-url>`.
+**Note**: You can use any registry which can be authenticated using `docker login -u <username> -p <password> <registry-url>`.
 However these registries might provide a more secured way for authentication, which we will support later.

 ## Pull an Image from a Private Registry